Skip to main content

 StatusMeaningWhat the agent does

-403 forbiddenHost not allowedCreate a proposal to request access.
+403 forbiddenHost not allowed (only fires when the vault has unmatched_host_policy=deny; the default is passthrough)Create a proposal to request access.
 The response includes a proposal_hint.

 403 service_disabledHost is configured but disabledSurface to the user — don’t create a duplicate proposal.

 429Rate limitedRespect the Retry-After header.
-The MITM and /proxy paths share one budget.

 502Missing credential or upstream unreachableTell the user a credential may need to be added.